Lofelt/NiceVibrations/interfaces/unity/README.md

 - Audio and haptic example files (in `Assets/NiceVibrations/HapticSamples/`)
 - Example scene (in `Assets/NiceVibrations/Demo/`)

 # Development

-## Unity features
+## Unity project

+A unity project is located at `interfaces/unity/NiceVibrations/`.
+Inside the project `Assets` there are folders used for different goals.

+### Development

-Under `interfaces/unity/NiceVibrations/Assets/Development` there is a scene that can be used to quickly implement and test new features. the bigger `Demo` scene requires much more design work and doesn't cover all use cases for now.
+This folder contains a scene that can be used to quickly implement and test new features.
+The "bigger" `NiceVibrations/Demo` scene requires much more design work and doesn't cover all use cases for now.

-Simply create new tab for any new features that don't fit the previous ones.
+Simply create new tab for any new features that don't fit in the existing ones.

-## Platform changes

-When changes are done for the iOS, Android or the Unity Editor plugin host platforms, you will need to run `build-platform.sh` to make sure that the latest changes from those libraries are then copied into the appropriate Unity asset folder.

-# Profiling the Nice Vibrations
+### NiceVibrations

+This folder contains the NiceVibrations asset that is shipped to users.
+Updates, fixes and new features to be released should be implemented here.

+### Profiling

-Under `interfaces/unity/NiceVibrations/Assets/Profiling` there are scenes for profiling the Nice Vibrations asset.
-Inside it you will find both a baseline and main profiling scene.
+This folder contain scenes for profiling the Nice Vibrations asset.
+Inside you will find both a baseline and main profiling scene.
 You can run the baseline scene on an iPhone (for example) and use the Debug Navigator in Xcode to measure CPU, memory and energy impact.
 Then you can do the same measurement with the main profiling scene having kicked off one of the tests from the phone.
 The difference between the measurements then, is the impact of our plugin on a game under certain conditions.

 The baseline scene contains redundant game objects (dead buttons, game objects with no scripts applied) because the idea is to make it match the main profiling scene as closely as possible.

 You can run the measurements for as long as your profiling use case requires.
 There are no measurement durations imposed by the code.

+### Tests

+Contains scripts for unit testing.
+Check the [Test section](#unit-tests) to know more about Unity unit testing.

+## SDK changes

+When changes are done for the iOS, Android or the Unity Editor plugin host platforms, you will need to run `build-platform.sh` to make sure that the latest changes from those libraries are then copied into the appropriate Unity asset folder.

+## ⚠️ Git considerations

+If you're using Git, some .meta files associated with the shared libraries inside `interfaces/unity/NiceVibrations/Assets/NiceVibrations/Plugins` have important information regarding which architectures to build for, etc.

+If you plan to make commits, please check that you are intentionally making changes in .meta files for Android library, iOS framework, .so and .dll before making commits to those files.

+A common example of this happens when using macOS, where running `build.sh` doesn't cross-compile for Windows.
+And so, a .dll file won't be in the Plugins folder and Unity removes the .meta file associated with the .dll.

 # API Documentation